Spin-Locked Helical Currents and Charge-Neutral Spin-Channel Pumping in Altermagnetic Nanotubes: Abstract

 \section{Abstract}

 Altermagnetism has been widely explored in 3D and 2D crystals, but its one-dimensional realization remains largely unexplored.
-Here we propose an altermagnetic nanotube formed by rolling a 2D altermagnet, which converts momentum-odd spin polarization into spin–chirality locking enforced by the screw axis.
-Unlike curvature-induced magnetization in bent films, the nanotube is mirror-antisymmetric and produce no net magnetization.
-Two reciprocal effects emerge: (i) a single-spin injection drives a helical current whose handedness is fixed by the spin, yielding opposite-sign axial magnetic fields; and (ii) a time-varying axial flux generates a circumferential Faraday field that drives equal-magnitude but opposite axial charge currents in the two spin channels, producing a pure spin current under open-circuit conditions.
-As an implication, spin accumulation programs the tube’s handedness and can imprint it onto otherwise achiral coaxial nanotubes in one-dimensional van der Waals assemblies.
-First-principles results for V$_2$Se$_2$O confirm spin-dependent helical wave functions near both band edges, establishing a nonrelativistic route to spin-programmable chiral nanodevices and compact flux generators/charge-neutral spin injectors without static magnetic bias.
+Here we propose an altermagnetic nanotube formed by rolling a 2D altermagnet, which converts symmetry-enforced directional spin anisotropy in momentum space into spin--chirality locking in the screw-symmetric geometry.
+Unlike curvature-induced magnetization in bent films, the nanotube remains compensated and produces no net magnetization.
+Two reciprocal effects emerge: (i) spin-selective injection drives a helical current whose handedness is fixed by the spin, yielding opposite-sign axial magnetic fields; and (ii) a time-varying axial flux generates a circumferential Faraday field that drives equal and opposite axial charge currents in the two fixed spin channels, yielding a charge-neutral spin-channel current in the open-circuit weak-SOC limit.
+Explicit the first-principles calculations of the relaxed V$_2$Se$_2$O nanotube reveal spin-resolved helical $|\psi|^2$ modulations near both band edges, while a parent-monolayer Wannier--Boltzmann calculation quantifies the energy-dependent spin-odd transverse response and corresponding ideal thin-wall field scale.